 The Johnson Teaching Grant offers funding of up to $1000 to cover expenses for innovative teaching projects.
 Applications from all disciplines are encouraged.

 This application can be saved as a Word document for editing.
 Type your answers under each heading.
 Applications from all disciplines are encouraged.
-Deadlines for application are October 20 and February 20.
+Please submit this application to Paula Baer at email@example.com.
+Deadlines for application are October 18 and February 21.

-2014-2015 Grant Recipients
+Johnson Teaching Grant Recipients

 Rachel was awarded $550.00 to attend the Paideia Institute’s Living Latin annual conference as well as a supplementary one-day pedagogy workshop, “Active Latin with Justin Slocum Bailey” at Fordham University Law School, NY.
 Professor Lesser reports that the three days of professional development to be extremely helpful and potentially transformative for how she teaches Latin and ancient Greek.
 The training opened up an entirely new way of engaging with the ancient languages—hearing and speaking them instead of only interacting with them on the printed page.
 The class sessions and the follow-up workshop were also helpful as pedagogical models, particularly for developing her sense of exactly how to use spoken Latin or ancient Greek in the classroom and in giving her new pedagogical tools that she looks forward to implementing with her students.